Palestinians Say Israel Strike Kills Two Children In West Bank - UrduPoint

 Israeli forces carry out frequent raids on Palestinian towns and villages in the West Bank, which Israel has occupied since 1967.

-The territory's north has been repeatedly targeted recently, with Israel saying it has been operating against militants preparing attacks.
+Violence in the territory has soared since the war in Gaza broke out on October 7, 2023.

-On Monday, three Israelis were killed when gunmen opened fire on vehicles on a road in the northern West Bank, according to Israel's military and emergency services.
+On Monday, three Israelis were killed when gunmen opened fire on vehicles on a road in the northern West Bank, the army and emergency services said.

-Violence in the West Bank has soared since the war in Gaza broke out on October 7, 2023.
+Israeli Defence Minister Israel Katz said he had ordered an "increase" in military activities to "ensure the security of (Israeli) settlements and settlers".

 Israeli troops or settlers have killed at least 825 Palestinians in the West Bank since the start of the Gaza war, according to the Palestinian health ministry.